From Rust Code to Mathematical Proof: How We Verify Safety-Critical Rust

 Layered tools for

 unsafecode.
-The pipeline as described handles safe Rust.
+The pipeline, as described, handles safe Rust.
 For codebases withunsafeblocks (memory-mapped buffers, transmutation tricks, manual lifetime management), the verification story is layered: prove the safe core with Aeneas/Hax, and bring in complementary tools for theunsafeparts.
 Two emerging tools we are watching closely are:- cargo-anneal (Google / zerocopy team), which extends Aeneas with the ability to write specifications and soundness proofs for

 unsafeRust directly in doc comments. - anodized, another emerging tool in the same space.